 Description of Research

 For this project, we define “Fire Safety” as the set of behaviors to have and not have in case of fire in a residence hall.
 The goal of this project is to assess the current state of knowledge on “Fire Safety” for students living in OSU residence hall.
+We also define OSU population as the usual day-time users of the OSU campus, that is OSU faculty and staff, and undergraduate and graduate students.

-In order to assess the current state of knowledge of OSU student residents, we will conduct individual interviews.
+In order to assess the current state of knowledge of OSU population, we will conduct individual interviews.
 These interview will take the form of a “semi-structured interview”, as described in Jennifer Preece’s book, “Interaction Design” (2002, John Wiley & Sons).
 This technique involves a preplanned set of questions, but then interviewees are prompted with neutral questions for more information depending on their answers, until no more information can be elicited.

-Based on the current state of “Fire Safety” training for incoming students, our hypothesis is that there exist significant discrepancies, misunderstanding and lack of “Fire Safety” knowledge.
+Based on the current state of “Fire Safety” training of the OSU population, our hypothesis is that there exists significant discrepancies, misunderstanding, and lack of “Fire Safety” knowledge.

 The results of the survey will be used for two purposes: